 - We have not discussed petrol cars which are currently all exempt on a 14 year life basis.
 Obviously even a 2 year annual sunset on the petrol exemption would take around 6 years before a 10 year old petrol car loses it’s exemption

-- The proposal also uses the existing infrastructure that is required for the ULEZ expansion in October 2021 and can there be rolled out at the same time
+- The proposal also uses the existing infrastructure that is required for the ULEZ expansion in October 2021 and can therefore be rolled out at the same time

-- It’s worth bearing in mind that in 2025 the ULEZ criteria will reach a crescendo of absurdity.
+- It’s worth bearing in mind that very soon in 2025 the ULEZ criteria will reach a crescendo of absurdity.
 In only 4 years time under the Mayor’s plans Electric cars (EVs) will lose their London Congestion Charge exemption.
-At the same time 10 year old cars and vans will have become exempt from the ULEZ charge or ultra low emissions charge.
-So in a 2025 London traffic jam the 10 year old diesel or 20 year old petrol car spewing out fumes will pay the same to drive in London as a the zero tailpipe emission EV
+At the same time 10 year old cars and vans will be exempt from the ULEZ charge or ultra low emissions charge.
+So in a 2025 London traffic jam a 10 year old diesel or 20 year old petrol car spewing out fumes will pay the same to drive in London as a the zero tailpipe emission EV

-- This is an appalling prospect that removes any public policy purpose from the ULEZ unless a sunset is employed.
-The most obvious alternative way to deal with the ULEZ would be to do nothing till about 2023 then, once it is largely ineffective, shift the exemption date by 5 or more years in one go.. a “politically braver” move that would ignite opposition co-ordinated by the usual transport industry lobby groups.
+- This is an appalling prospect that removes any public policy purpose from the ULEZ unless a sunset is employed or diesel exemptions are removed altogether.
+The most obvious alternative way to deal with the ULEZ would be to do nothing till about 2023 then, once ULEZ is largely ineffective, shift the exemption date by 5 or more years in one go.. a “politically braver” move that would ignite opposition co-ordinated by the usual transport industry lobby groups.

 Comparison with the alternative proposal being being considered by the Mayor of London for a £3.50 daily charge to enter a new zone of Greater London outside the ULEZ area.

 Full details have not been published but based on what has been revealed so far…